Pranisha-Neupane/Dev1/README.md

 │   ├── models.py
 │   ├── views.py
 │   ├── urls.py
-│   ├── templates/
-│   └── ...
+│   └── templates/
-├── users/             # User registration and login ├── templates/
+├── users/             # User registration and login ├── templates/         # Global templates
-├── static/            # CSS and assets
+├── static/            # CSS and static assets
 ├── db.sqlite3
 └── manage.py
-💡 How It Works
-User Auth: Users sign up and log in using Django’s auth system.

-Rooms: Users can create new chat rooms or join existing ones.

-Messaging: Inside each room, users can send and read messages.
-Page reloads handle updates.

-Participants: Each room keeps track of users who’ve joined.
+yaml
+Copy
+Edit

+---

+### ✅ Notes:
+- Remove the "Copy" and "Edit" annotations — those are GitHub UI elements, **not part of the markdown**.
+- Use triple backticks (```) before and after code blocks (not inside).

+Let me know if you want the final `.md` file exported for direct use!